xSavior-of-God/SlimeDogCore/README.md

 # SlimeDogCore
 Core utilities for SlimeDog resources

-If you find it useful, you are welcome to grab it, under the terms of GPL3 license.
+If you find it useful, or just what to have a look, you are welcome to it, under the terms of GPL3 license.